Bogdy555/BSR/README.md

 A texture with 4 floating point components.

+* class Rasterizer::Context

+The thing that actually renders.

 * struct Rasterizer::Material

 Data structure that holds the material properties of a 3D model.